Sommaire

 - prolonged sadness...

-So, don't stay alone: it's important to consult a doctor.
+So, don't stay alone: it is important to consult a doctor.
 Because these signs can reveal:

 - a thyroid disorder;

-- but also depression (usually hidden behind fatigue).
+- but also depression (generally hidden behind fatigue).

 So, who can help you?
-A doctor, for a start.
-They can order a complete blood test to rule out any organic cause.
+A doctor, to start.
+They can prescribe a complete blood test to rule out any organic cause.
 And, if necessary, suggest:

 - vitamins;